tsackton/taelgar/Time/Holidays and Festivals/Feast of Bhishma.md

 -morning prayers

--remembrance of those killed: the mystai in the shadow attack, and earlier attacks on Karawa; Havdar's warriors in battle with orcs and gnolls; citizens and refugees killed by gnolls; the acolytes who went searching for Cintra
+-remembrance of those killed: the mystai in the shadow attack, and earlier attacks on Karawa; [[Havdar]]'s warriors in battle with orcs and gnolls; citizens and refugees killed by gnolls; the acolytes who went searching for Cintra

 -shrines and markers set up for the recently deceased